all-in-one-of/FumeFX_VDB_import-HDA/README.md

 `FFX import HDA Studio Network`

 ![alt text](https://github.com/alexnardini/FFX_import/blob/master/imgs/ffx_import_h_004.jpg)
-`FFX import HDA Studio Network :: Loading mechanism`
+`FFX import HDA Studio Network :: Loading mechanism.
+Every FumeFX features: Single VDB Cache Sequence, SubFrames and NSim, have been worked out separatly inside their proper SubNetwork.
+Every one its aware of each other to perform live feedback on the UI based on the user choises.`

 ![alt text](https://github.com/alexnardini/FFX_import/blob/master/imgs/ffx_import_h_005.jpg)
 `FFX import HDA come with a nice Help/Documentation.
 It does include also live web link to the online FumeFX documentation